inqwell/entity-core/README.md

 instance(s) via their position in a dynamically constructed data graph.

-By default, key field values are nil. `typeops` is used to enforce the correct types for field values set using `assign`.
+By default, key field values are nil. `typeops` is used to enforce the correct types for field values set its definition of `assoc`.
 ```clojure
 (make-key
     :foo/FruitSupplier